 This is your Flying Club.
-Whether you're flying or not - come in, relax in front of the open fire, help yourself to free drinks and snacks, spread out on the sofas, and chew the aviation fat with like-minded aviators.
+Whether you're flying or not - come in, relax in front of the open fire or in our outside space with a full view of the flying action, help yourself to free drinks and snacks, spread out on the sofas, and chew the aviation fat with like-minded aviators.

 THE WATCH OFFICE CLUB

 Regular or frequent pilots and students can take full advantage of the lowest hire and training rates around!

 Named after our home in the iconic WWII RAF Watch Office building, membership costs just £40 per month.